 Originally from Beijing, China, Zhou moved to Los Angeles in 2010.
-She double-majored at California State University, Los Angeles, and received two Bachelor degrees in Communication and Instrumental Performance.
+She double-majored at California State University, Los Angeles, and received Bachelor degrees in Communication and Saxophone Performance.
 During her time in undergraduate, she found her passion in journalism through contributing to the University Times- the weekly campus newspaper, and later became the Editor-in-Chief.
 Zhou has also produced a short documentary dedicated to Dreamers on Cal State LA campus, post inauguration of President Trump.

 Master Thesis: Fool Me Once, Shame on You.
 Fool Me Twice, I’m Going to Find You–– An introduction into the world of internet scams